cran/mets/README.md

  plot(sst,type=c("survival","risk","survival.ratio")[1])
 ```

-Based on the phreg, that can be used to get the the Kaplan-Meier, we can also compute
+Based on the phreg we can also compute  the
-restricted mean survival times and years lost
+restricted mean survival time and years lost (via Kaplan-Meier estimates).
+The function does it
+for all times at once and can be plotted as restricted mean survival or years lost at the different
+time horizons

 ```{r}